testit-tms/api-client-java/docs/ProjectExportApi.md

 <a id="export"></a>
 # **export**
-> File export(projectId, includeAttachments, exportProjectJsonRequest)
+> File export(projectId, includeAttachments, projectExportQueryModel)

 Export project as JSON file